benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 subjects_dir = '/fred/oz120/freesurfer/subjects/'
 subject = 'MI02-sub-TEST'
 ```
-Is wanted, a list of sub structures can be shown on the connectivity circle plot byt selecteing the sub strucutres to include in the source space"
+If wanted, a list of sub structures can be shown on the connectivity circle plot by selecteing the sub structures to include in the source space.
 ```
 labels_vol = ['Left-Amygdala',
               'Left-Thalamus-Proper',